Demonstrates the dramatic interplay of elements that comprise the concepts of norm, bisexuality, and development.

-A brilliant and original reimagining of sexuality, Sleights of Reason examines how concepts lend themselves to power/knowledge formations.
+A brilliant and original reimagining of sexuality, this book examines how concepts lend themselves to power/knowledge formations, and offers a robust synthesis of insights from Foucault and Deleuze to extend those into a proposal for a conceptual next step for imagining the structures of sexuality as eros.
 Many contemporary French philosophers make incidental use of the notion of a ruse.
-Its names are legion: “duplicity,” “concealment,” “forgetting,” and “subterfuge,” among others.
-Mary Beth Mader employs Gilles Deleuze’s philosophy of the concept to describe three specifically conceptual ruses, or sleights, that make up part of the conceptual support for the concept of sex.
-These are the sleights associated with the concepts of norm, bisexuality, and development.
-Mader argues that concepts can trick us, and shows how they can effect conceptual sleights, or what she calls sleights of reason.
-She concludes by offering a robust synthesis of insights from Foucault and Deleuze to extend those into a proposal for a conceptual next step for imagining the structures of sexuality as eros.
+Its names are legion: 'duplicity,' 'concealment,' 'forgetting,' and 'subterfuge,' among others.
+This book employs Gilles Deleuze's philosophy of the concept to describe three specifically conceptual ruses, or sleights, that make up part of the conceptual support for the concept of sex.
+These are the sleights associated with the concepts of norm, bisexuality and development.
+Mary Beth Mader argues that concepts can trick us, and shows how they can effect conceptual sleights, or what she calls sleights of reason.

 Mary Beth Mader is Associate Professor of Philosophy at the University of Memphis.
 She is the translator of The Forgetting of Air in Martin Heidegger by Luce Irigaray.

 "Mary Beth Mader's Sleights of Reason is an original and important perspective on the significance of Deleuze's work for feminist theory, utilizing aspects of his thought hitherto unexploited for those purposes. " — philoSOPHIA